alvamind/apply-whole/README.md

 *   **Filesystem Application:** Writes the extracted code to the corresponding file paths.
 *   **Automatic Directory Creation:** Creates necessary directories for target files if they don't exist.
 *   **Pre-Analysis:** Scans the markdown for formatting issues (like mismatched delimiters or invalid path comments) *before* applying changes.
+*   **TypeScript Linting:** Runs TypeScript checking before and after applying changes to ensure code quality.
+*   **Linting Stats:** Reports the number of TypeScript errors and warnings before and after changes are applied.
 *   **Interactive Confirmation:** Prompts the user to confirm the detected changes before writing to the filesystem.
 *   **Safe Revert:** Automatically reverts all successful changes if the user declines the confirmation prompt.
 *   **Detailed Feedback:** Reports analysis issues and provides clear success/failure status for each file write operation.